nette-examples/cd-collection/readme.md

 composer install
 ```

-The simplest way to get started is to start the built-in PHP server in the root directory of your project:
+For a quick start, launch the built-in PHP server in the root directory:

 ```shell
 php -S localhost:8000 -t www
 ```

-Then visit `http://localhost:8000` in your browser to see the welcome page.
+Now, navigate to `http://localhost:8000` in your browser to see the welcome page.

-It requires PHP version 7.2 or newer.